Japan flag Biography books from Japan

 Description:

 'Pain is inevitable, suffering is optional' A compelling mediation on the power of running and a fascinating insight into the life of this internationally bestselling writer.
-A perfect reading companion for any meditative new year runners.
+A perfect reading companion for runners.
 In 1982, having sold his jazz bar to devote himself to writing, Murakami began running to keep fit.
 A year later, he'd completed a solo course from Athens to Marathon, and now, after dozens of such races, he reflects upon the influence the sport has had on his life and on his writing.
-Equal parts travelogue, training log and reminiscence, this revealing memo... continue
+Equal parts travelogue, training log and reminiscence, this revealing memoir covers his four-month... continue